parsadanesh/GymGoers-Spring/README.md

 - GET ("/gymgroups/{username}") - Retrieves all the GymGroups a user in a part of
 - GET ("/gymgroups/group/{groupName}") - Goes through the GymGroup, find all users and gets their list of workouts in order to calculate their number of consecutive days for the leaderboard

 One benefit I found of doing a remigration is that I was able to use the routes from my previous backend, I was able to use these previous routes to guide me when developing the system using Spring and helped me when creating my controllers, services and the methods in them.
-Some changes between the two implementations have been made and these have been due to improving aspects of the previous implementation, such as the way I send the data across with the requests.
+Some changes between the two implementations have been made and these have been due to improving aspects of the previous implementation, such as the way I send the data across with the requests through payloads.

 **User Route Diagrams**
 ### Add Workout